KarelZe/thesis/references/obsidian/📑notes/👨‍🍳Train-Test-split notes.md

 ## Ammos 🗒️

+As the Even in-sample a perfect classification a perfect classification may be illussinary to . .

+We do not achieve a perfect training accuracy which attribute to a low-signal-to-nose-ratio

 For the static training scheme we follow Gu et al. (2021) and Chen et al. (2021) and split the data set into three sets.
 We use data until November 2010 for training and validate our models on data from December 2010 to October 2015, as shown in figure 1a.
 The remaining data is used for out-of-sample testing until June 2020 for the annual and May 2021 for the monthly data set.
 This yields a classical 59.67- 20.46-19.86 % split for the annual horizon.
 While computationally cheap, a static scheme fails to leverage recent information for the prediction from December 2010 onwards.
 A promising alternative is a rolling scheme, that incorporates recent data through retraining a model on updating sets, as employed by Freyberger et al. (2020), Gu et al. (2020) or Grammig et al. (2020).
 In a rolling scheme, fixed-size training and validation windows gradually shift forward in time, thereby dropping older observations and incorporating newer ones.
 The performance is evaluated on then 4 EMPIRICAL STUDY 13 unseen data starting in November 2016.
 We set the window length to one year for the training and the validation set and refit our models annually, as visualised in figure 1b totalling in up to ten re-trainings, which is a balanced choice between data recency and computational feasibility.